ralsina/hace/README.md

 Dependencies can interpolate variables and environment variables.

+Dependencies will expand "globs", such as "*", "**" and "?"

 ### Default tasks

 If a task has `default` set to `true`, it will run when no task is